 Guinea pigs make great pets.
-While they are usually healthy animals, there are a number of diseases that affect pet guinea pigs that are considered the most common ailments.
+While they are usually healthy animals, there are a number of diseases that are considered the most common ailments pet guinea pigs.
 By knowing what is most commonly seen, you can be better prepared to monitor for signs and symptoms that your guinea pig may be getting sick.

 Signs and Symptoms of Common Guinea Pig Ailments

 All guinea pigs are different and even the five most common health ailments present themselves differently in your pet.
 It is important to note any change in behavior, eating, defecating, or other daily habits.
 Also be aware of physical changes such as hair loss, constant itching or scratching, redness, swelling, or any other physical change.
 Monitor any change and speak with your veterinarian at any time you suspect there might be something off with your pet guinea pig.